President | CEO

 Senior Vice President for Philanthropy

-Kirstin Fulkerson has been an integral member of the Gulf Coast team for 13 years.
+Kirstin Fulkerson has been an integral member of the Gulf Coast team for 16 years.
 During this time, she has worked closely with Gulf Coast’s nonprofit partners, donors, professional advisors, and local leaders to transform our region through bold and proactive philanthropy.
 Kirstin has spearheaded many initiatives that focus on nonprofits, leadership, and emerging community issues.
-As a philanthropic advisor, she works closely with Gulf Coast’s family of donors and their legal and financial advisors to help these generous people maximize the impact of their giving.
+As the senior vice president for philanthropy, she drives all development efforts for Gulf Coast while working closely with Gulf Coast’s family of donors and their legal and financial advisors helping to maximize the impact of their giving.
 Kirstin has an MBA from the University of South Florida and a bachelor’s degree in English from the University of Colorado.
 She enjoys reading, anything outdoors, and, most importantly, spending time with her family.

 Chief Financial Officer

-Kristin Taylor is responsible for administering Gulf Coast’s scholarship program, which provides greater access to postsecondary education for local area students.
-In addition, she helps our donors realize their philanthropic potential as a member of the Development team.
+As a member of our Development team, Kristin engages with our donors allowing them to realize their philanthropic potential.
+In addition, she is responsible for overseeing Gulf Coast’s scholarship program which provides greater access to postsecondary education for local area students.
 Prior to joining the foundation in 2011, Kristin worked in the fast-paced world of television news as a video editor for WWSB ABC7 in Sarasota.
 She earned her bachelor’s degree in telecommunication production from the University of Florida.
 (Go Gators!)
 Her claim to fame is representing the country as a member of Team USA at the Bally Total Fitness World Aerobics Championship in 1999.
 She did not help lead the team to victory.
 For exercise these days, she and her husband can be found chasing around their two small children.